dvopsway/icilambda/README.md

-# Icilambda : Managing icinga2 using lambda
+# Icilambda : Managing icinga2 using lambda (still a work in progress)

 ## Introduction